abhirav21/basic-resume-parser/Readme.md

         ],
     }
 ```
-Will try find name, email, phone by expression sign.
+Will try to find the name, email, and phone by regular expression.

 ## Extending
-All 'action' are by building `src/dictionary.js` file.
+All actions are performed by building the `src/dictionary.js` file.
 Manipulating this file can be useful to parse various layouts of resumes.

 ## Contributions